Skip to main content

 Does salt air on the Bellarine coast affect pool compliance?

 It does.
 Down in Ocean Grove, Barwon Heads and Point Lonsdale, salt corrosion seizes gate springs and latches over the years — it's one of the most common reasons a coastal barrier fails its self-latching test.
+Hardware that holds up eight to twelve years inland can fail in four to six years on the Peninsula.

 Do I need to register my Geelong pool with the council?

 Yes.
 Under Victorian law, pool and spa owners must register their barrier with their local council — for this region that's the City of Greater Geelong.
 An inspection by a VBA-registered inspector is how you obtain the Form 23 compliance certificate that completes your obligation.
+The City of Greater Geelong maintains a pool and spa barrier inspection page that outlines the local process and lists registered inspectors who service the area.

 Can you inspect a spa, not just a swimming pool?